B-UMMI/LMAS/docs/user/assemblers.rst

 -------------------

 Open-source tools, with clear documentation describing the methodology implemented, were favoured.
-The collection of tools were ordered by date of last update and a Docker container for the top 10 assemblers was created with the latest released version, with the version used as tag.
+The collection of tools were ordered by the date of the last update and a Docker container for the top 10 assemblers was created with the latest released version, with the version used as the tag.
-In the case of tools with no release, the container was compiled with latest version in the default branch of the source repository, using the date of the last update as tag.
+In the case of tools with no release, the container was compiled with the latest version in the default branch of the source repository, using the date of the last update as the tag.

 Assemblers in LMAS
 ------------------

+n its current form, 10 assemblers are implemented in LMAS.
+To change the version of a particular assembler is as simple as substituting the container for the process of that assembler in LMAS’ container configuration file (see https://lmas.readthedocs.io/en/latest/user/basic_usage.html#containers-config).

-Assemblers benchmarked in LMAS, in aphabetical order:
+Assemblers benchmarked in LMAS, in alphabetical order:

 BCALM2
 ^^^^^^